nasifimtiazohi/TrelloTaskTrackerBot/Instructions for Acceptance Test.md

 2. The Trello Board has one card for each task.
 There are labels for each card which have specific meanings for our Slack bot:

+     **Progress of Task:**

-Red label - to do (task not finished yet)
+     *Red label - to do (task not finished yet)*

-Green label - Done
+     *Green label - Done*

-Difficulty of Task:
+     **Difficulty of Task:**

-Yellow - Easy
+     *Yellow - Easy*

-Sky Blue – Medium
+     *Sky Blue – Medium*

-Black- Hard
+     *Black- Hard*

      Red label represents a task in “ongoing”; Green label means a task is done.
 Usecase 3 will not take cards without red label into account and will not ask for progress for them even if the due date is set.
 It only works for the cards which has red labels but not green, hence ongoing!
 The difficulty of task is a rule we made to give different reward points to a member who completed a task.
 The detailed rule about calculating points and how we categorize the task in different level described in CalculateGradePrinciples.md

      However, Usecase 1 only considers due date (as it gets activated when a card approaches due date) and difficulty labels.
 In absence of those, it will send mails to prompt the user (if any assigned) to fill up the necessary labels.

      For cards which doesn’t have any members assigned, our bot doesn’t do anything about that, this is a responsibility for a user to set corresponding labels.

 3. All of our use cases are meant to run automatically at certain intervals for which we have implement threading.
 The threading delays are -
 ****put threading delay*****